redbrick/docs/docs/aperture/firewall.md

 Every elected admin should hold an account on the UDM Pro to configure its rules.
 Rootholders **should not** have access to the firewall unless they are explicity granted access.

+The owner account of the unifi equipment is `rbadmins` (email: elected-admins@redbrick.dcu.ie) with the password stored in pwsafe under `unifi`.

 There is a "super admin" account that can be used for **local access only**, details are stored in pwsafe under `udmpro-super-admin`.